 When building from the outside-in, we start with a use case.
 We need an entry point into the system that supports that use case.
 The test then defines the result we need.
 Since we don’t have the code on the lower layers, we need to insert mocks to act as stand-ins while building the rest of the system.

-An example, consider a method in a controller:
+An example of a london approach test case, consider a method in a controller:

 If this is the first code we have in our system, we can’t test it since the “userService” object doesn’t exist.
 We need to pass a mock that we can control if we want to test this method’s behavior.